László Bölöni: Gent

-On 20 August 2020, Belgian League runners-up K.A.A.
-Gent announced Bölöni as their new head coach.
+On 20 August 2020, Belgian League runners-up Gent announced Bölöni as their new head coach.
 In September, he was sacked after only three games in charge.

 Panathinaikos

 On 19 October 2020, Bölöni was announced as the new head coach for Greek club Panathinaikos.
 He drew his first game 1–1 against Volos in the Super League.
-On May 10, 2021, Boloni was, for the second time this season, sacked, this time by the Greens after failing to guide them to a European qualification spot; he was replaced by Ivan Jovanović on 24 May.
+On 10 May 2021 Boloni was, for the second time this season, sacked, this time by the Greens after failing to guide them to a European qualification spot; he was replaced by Ivan Jovanović on 24 May.

 Throughout January 2022, Bölöni was in talks with Romanian Football Federation president Răzvan Burleanu to return as manager of the Romania national team, more than twenty years after leaving the job.
 The failed negotiations led to the appointing of Edward Iordănescu instead.

 Personal life

 When Bölöni was 15, his father died of a stroke while watching him play from the stands.
-The death of the parent strongly affected him, but Bölöni was persuaded by his mother to continue playing football.
+His father's death strongly affected him, but Bölöni was persuaded by his mother to continue playing football.
 She moved from their native city Târnăveni to Budapest sometime later in her life.
-During his time at Steaua București, Bölöni also professed as a dentist for six years; his daughter followed in his footsteps and studied implantology in France.
+During his time at Steaua București, Bölöni also worked as a dentist for six years; his daughter followed in his footsteps, and studied implantology in France.

-When asked why he prefers to be called Hungarian rather than Romanian, Bölöni said: "It's not a matter of preference, I am a Hungarian, period."
-He also added: "That doesn't prevent me from living in Romania, where I played, including in the national team.
-Even if I belong to the Hungarian minority, I scored against Hungary, I trained the Romanian team to beat Hungary in the World Cup preliminaries.
-But I received Hungarian education and culture.
-Thanks to my parents."
-In 2019, after anti-Hungarian chants were heard from the stands during the Romanian national team's matches against Spain and Malta, he once again stated: "I am Hungarian", then asked: "what is our fault?"
-He was both disgusted and disappointed by the actions of the perpetrators.

 In 2021, he was hired by the Nemzeti Sport daily to analyze Hungary's matches at the UEFA Euro 2020, and in the same year revealed his support of the Székely Land football team.
 Nevertheless, after failed negotiations to take charge of the Romania national team in 2022, Bölöni expressed his regret for not being able to represent his country again.

+Bölöni holds Romanian, Hungarian and French nationalities.
+He acquired French nationality by naturalization on 7 July 1998.